wkhatiz/ironmecca/README.md

 ```

 ## Progress
 Currently building the Front-end using React, TypeScript and Tailwind.
-I'm populating state with placeholder data but once the front-end is complete I'll work on setting up a PostgreSQL DB and building a Express.js API.
+I'm populating state with placeholder data but once the front-end is complete I'll work on setting up a PostgreSQL DB and building an Express.js API.